trujillo9616/LedgerTruji/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 Prior to installing and downloading the files you will need to have Python installed.
 You can find the installation instructions [here](https://www.python.org/downloads/).
 Or run the following command to install Python.
-* npm
   ```sh
   brew install python
   ```